OpenSVBRDF/OpenSVBRDF.github.io/index.md

 #### 3. Raw images (15TB)
 We also store the 193 raw HDR photographs (with resolution of 24MP) for each sample.
 The data size for each sample is 15GB, totaling 15TB.

-Please visit the <a href="http://xiaohema98.com/">database website</a> to see the preview of 1,000 samples and get download links.
+Please visit the <a href="http://www.cad.zju.edu.cn/home/opensvbrdf/">database website</a> to see the preview of 1,000 samples and get download links.

+## License

 In order to get full access to the data on the website, it is required to apply for an account with your e-mail.
-We will review the application within a few working days.
+We will review the application within a few working days. **See <a href="COPYING.txt">COPYING</a> for dataset download and usage agreement**.

-## License

 Our source code is released under the GPL-3.0 license for academic purposes.
 The only requirement for using the code in your research is to cite our paper:
 ```
 @article{Ma:2023:OpenSVBRDF,